Blessed Francis Xavier Seelos

 Feast day Oct 5

-Like so many others in the litany of America’s saints, Blessed Francis Xavier Seelos was filled with missionary zeal.
+Like so many others in the litany of America’s saints and blesseds, Blessed Francis Xavier Seelos was filled with missionary zeal.
 His boyhood desire to follow in the footsteps of his namesake — the patron of missionaries, St. Francis Xavier — led Seelos to spend his life leading many souls to the Lord though preaching and the sacraments.
 And his saintly example continues this work today, as Pope St. John Paul II prayed when beatifying Seelos in 2000, “Today, Blessed Francis Xavier Seelos invites the members of the Church to deepen their union with Christ in the Sacraments of Penance and the Eucharist.”

 The German native was baptized on the day of his birth in 1819.
 Early on, Seelos felt called to the priesthood.
 After entering the seminary, he became familiar with the Redemptorist order, known for works of evangelization and care for the poor.
 Seelos was moved by letters he read from Redemptorist missionaries in America who told about the great need for spiritual care among the German immigrants.
 Seelos decided to offer his life to join in this noble work.